thesafeerkhan/Journatic/README.md

   - At least 1 digit.
   - At least 1 special character.
   - Minimum 8 characters.
 3. This is a high-fidelity app mockup to demonstrate proficiency in the skill-set mentioned above.
-Full functionality such as Account Security, Form/Input checking and thourough testing were not done.
+Full functionality such as Account Security, Form/Input checking and thourough testing are currently on the to-do list.
   - Example: Large Strings of Text may break elements or surpass their containers runing the overall design experience.

 # Demos